microsoft/GEM/README.md

 ### Image Retrieval Tasks

 #### Query -> Image Retrieval
+Within each language, we use query to retrieve images, and the evaluation metric is mean-Recall (arithmetic mean of Recall@K for K in {1, 5, 10}).

 #### Query -> Image+Title Retrieval
+Within each language, we use query to retrieve images with title as context, and the evaluation metric is mean-Recall (arithmetic mean of Recall@K for K ∈ {1, 5, 10}).

 ### Image Captioning Tasks

 #### Image -> Query Captioning
+We use image to generate caption text, and use ROUGE-L as the evaluation metric.

 ### Video Retrieval Tasks

 #### Query -> Video Retrieval
+Within each language, we use query to retrieve videos, and the evaluation metric is mean-Recall (arithmetic mean of Recall@K for K in {1, 5, 10}).

 #### Query -> Video+Title Retrieval
+Within each language, we use query to retrieve videos with title as context, and the evaluation metric is mean-Recall (arithmetic mean of Recall@K for K in {1, 5, 10}).

 ### Video Captioning Tasks

 #### Video -> Query Captioning
+We use video to generate caption text, and use ROUGE-L as the evaluation metric.

 #### Title -> Query Captioning
+We use Title to generate caption text, and use ROUGE-L as the evaluation metric.

 #### Video+Title-> Query Captioning
+We use video and title to generate caption text, and use ROUGE-L as the evaluation metric.

 ## Get Dataset
-In order to use our dataset, please navigate to [GEM Leaderboard](https://microsoft.github.io/GEM/) and agree to our terms of service.
+In order to use our dataset, please navigate to [GEM Leaderboard](https://fuzzy-robot-fa0b9e30.pages.github.io/) and agree to our terms of service.
 After you do so a download link will be made available.

 ## Leaderboard Submission
 ### Submissions